INDIG0N/NYC_air_quality/README.md

 The presentation slides provided here will lagely be focsing on a few main areas in NYC such as Manhattan, Statten Island, and the city as a whole.
 However, graphs for every area noted in the dataset can be found in the images folder.

 ## How to use this repo
-Within the imagesfolder you will find 4 sub-folders, each corresponoding to a different pollutant.
+Within the images folder you will find 4 sub-folders, each corresponoding to a different pollutant.
 Ozone (O3), Sulfur Dioxide (SO2), Nitrite (NO2), and general fine particles.
+You will also find a "main" sub-folder, that contains a copies of a few graphs I used for the full presentation for easy access.

 ### NO2 & SO2
 the original dataset (linked in the sources file) tracked the prevalence of NO2 and SO2 in differnt areas of NYC over time.For each of those areas, there will be a line graph deatiling the change in the levels of the pullutant over time.